Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 A non-linear dimensionality reduction algorithm called tSNE is applied here which produces clusters from high dimensional, almost indistinct expression data.
 The probability of similarity amongst points is converted to a low dimensional space using the conditional probabilities of two probabilities say Pxy and Pjy at high dimension.
 Under the assumption of t-distribution, similar points are deduced
 The 12 clusters defined in Fig 1 (singlecell/Images), show the relative closeness of each cell.
 On the right shows the clusters based on cell types.
 CD4+ T cells can be seen in blue in the top right quadrant.

+## CD4+ T cell Transcription Factor Expression
+The expression levels of 1430 transcription factors (TFs) were evaluated.
+Percentage expression was visualised for these TFs in CD4+ T cells.
+Within the CD4+ T cells, based on the relative magnitude of expression of every TFs, 934 genes had a percentage expression of greater than 0.
+482 genes showed no expression value.
+Based on molecular function, biological process and cellular component, 1806 functional categories (Gene Ontologies).
+The top 10 expressing genes can be seen in Fig 2.